Application guide

 Completing your application

 This section will walk you through each section of the application form.
 The application is comprised of nine (9) sections, and will take approximately 60 minutes to complete if all the information required is available and your mandatory documentation is ready to be attached.
 The application can be completed in multiple sessions.
 The software will autosave your responses as long as you use the same webpage (link), the same internet browser, and the same device (i.e., desktop, laptop, tablet or mobile phone).
 Please bookmark the link or keep your browser window open.
-Closing your browser without bookmarking it may result in loss of progress and inability to access your application again.
+Closing your browser without bookmarking may result in loss of progress and inability to access your application again.
 Fill out all sections and ensure that all mandatory and supplemental documentation has been uploaded prior to submitting your application.
 If your application is incomplete, it will not be considered for funding.
-You will have the opportunity to review and correct your answers as needed and at the end of application and before submitting the application.
+You will have the opportunity to review and correct your answers as needed and at the end and before submitting the application.

 Navigating your application form